Introducing the new "Illuminate Live Performance Series" in Golden Gate Park.

 A temporary installation, Monumental Reckoning will remain in the park for two years.

-The unveiling will take place on Juneteenth, which celebrates the end of slavery in the United States.
+The unveiling took place on Juneteenth, which celebrates the end of slavery in the United States.
 An interrelated Illuminate project – the elevation of the words “Lift Every Voice” atop the newly-renovated Spreckels Temple of Music, is expected to follow later this year.

 “Lift Every Voice and Sing” was written by James Weldon Johnson in 1900, the same year the Spreckels Temple of Music opened.
 For more than a century, it has been sung as the Black national anthem.
 Born in 1871, Johnson’s 150th birthday falls on Juneteenth this year.
 Once elevated atop the bandshell, Weldon’s words will sit directly across the Music Concourse from King’s “ancestors.”